divyanshmethi/ParkingLot/README.md

 * isCarEqual() : Checks whether two cars are equal or not.

-**Note:** I've made an assumption that the registration number for two cars can never be same.
+**Note:** Assumption that the registration number for two cars can never be same.
+---
+### NPM Modules Used

+1. [ESlint](https://eslint.org/): A static code analysis tool for identifying problematic patterns found in JavaScript code.
+It covers both code quality and coding style issues.
+Learn more [here](https://eslint.org/).
+2. [Chai](https://www.chaijs.com/): A BDD/TDD assertion library for Node.js and it can be paired with any JS testing framework.
+Learn more [here](https://www.chaijs.com/).
+3. [Mocha](https://mochajs.org/): A JavaScript test framework for Node.js programs.
+Learn more [here](https://mochajs.org/).
+---

 ### CHEAT SHEET:
 1. npm install